robertjchristian/MRC/MRC39.md

 https://docs.google.com/spreadsheets/d/1uEjozAcnEt-IWaSsu_BbYPRMUCkbwjwv/edit?usp=share_link&ouid=108805586783812761772&rtpof=true&sd=true

 ## General Description
-It is necessary to implement a functionality where users can specify for what period they want to lock the MOR token claiming, in return the user will receive an increased MOR reward.
+It is necessary to implement a functionality where users can specify for what period they want to Stake their MOR tokens, in return the user will receive an increased MOR reward.

 For non-automated groups, the contract administrator may specify such a period.

 ## Realization For Calculating the Power Factors